dbos-inc/durable-swarm/README.md

 As multi-agent workflows become more common, longer-running, and more interactive, it's important to make them be **reliable**.
 If an agent spends hours waiting for user inputs or processing complex workflows, it needs to be robust to transient failures, such as a server restart.
-However, building reliable applications isn't easy&mdash;and you should be able to build a usable system without the complexity of using SQS or Kafka to communicate between agents.
+However, making multi-agent orchestration reliable isn't easy&mdash;it requires complex rearchitecting like routing agent communication through SQS or Kafka.

 Durable execution helps you write reliable agents while preserving the **ease of use** of a framework like Swarm.
 The idea is to automatically persist the execution state of your Swarm workflow in a Postgres database.